 Trekking isn’t all about mileage and perseverance.
 Often, the best way to enjoy a walk is to stop for a moment and soak up the atmosphere.
-Our walking holidays take you to the most sublime locations in the world – marching straight through without looking up is no less than a tragic waste!
+Our cultural walking holidays take you to the most sublime locations in the world – marching straight through without looking up is no less than a tragic waste!
 Many of our trips are built around gentler walks and restive days of cultural exploration, savouring the sights and flavours of the locale; we’ve compiled five of our absolute favourites here to help inspire you!

 One of the greatest treks on the planet, the Inca Trail winds through lush jungle, high cloud forests and countless ancient Inca Ruins, culminating in the mysterious, lost city of Machu Picchu.
 The trip is geared to towards spending as much time as possible at the legendary site, including a dawn tour; sunrise breaking over the crumbling yet dignified ruins is truly unforgettable.